blockstorm/blockstorm.github.com/pages/rules.md

  a) Don't grief, kill, steal or insult
  b) Don't lock anyone's chests, doors, etc.
  c) Stay away from others unless you have their permission
- d) Don't spam or annoy others
+ d) Don't spam, annoy others or ask for ranks
 2. **No cheating**
 3. **Respect the staff**